CHILD THERAPY SAN DIEGO

 Children and Therapy

 Children are incredibly resilient and fun but they DO experience stress, fear, sadness and anxiety.
 Learning who they are, understanding the world around them and how to "fit in" it is not an easy task.
 During childhood meltdowns and excitement are familiar, but not easy, experiences.
 Learning how to regulate emotions is one of the biggest developmental challenges for all children - and for their caregivers as well.
-Play therapy can reduce symptoms and bring you and your child a higher quality of living.
+Play therapy can reduce the child's symptoms and consequently bring a higher quality of live to the whole family.

 Adolescents and Therapy